Reduced Course Load

 - International students must remain in full-time status.
 Questions about student status and its effect on your visa should be directed to the Office of International Affairs well in advance of the proposed change of status.

 - Tuition rates vary by number of courses.
-See the Bursar’s website for the breakdown of tuition rates.
+See the website for the Office of the Bursar for the breakdown of tuition rates.

 Student status certification